alcatrazEscapee/ore-veins/README.md

 # Ore Veins

 This is a minecraft mod to add realistically shaped veins of ore to your world.
-Useful for custom maps, modpacks, or just a different survival experience.
+Useful for custom maps, mod packs, or just a different survival experience.
 Everything is fully configurable via json, meaning you can have ore veins of whatever type of shape or size you want.

 ## Configuration:

 Ore Veins will look for all files under config/oreveins/.
 When you first add ore veins, it will create a default file with some example configuration.
 Feel free to use or modify this.
-It is also found here on github at src/main/resources/assets/ore_veins.json.
+It is also found here on github at [src/main/resources/assets/ore_veins.json](https://github.com/alcatrazEscapee/ore-veins/blob/master/src/main/resources/assets/ore_veins.json).

 Each json file in config/oreveins/ should consist of a set of objects, each one being a different type of vein.
 These represent a single ore type or configuration that will be generated in the world.
 Each entry must contain the following values: